mohlalaprudence1-Analytics/Bright-Coffee-Shop-Sales-Analysis/README.md

    ### Conclusion
 Revenue performance is driven by time-based demand, strong product preferences, and store-level differences.
 By focusing on peak periods, top products, and targeted strategies, the business can improve performance and drive sustainable growth.

-   -
-- Brainstorming using Miro
-- Data processing using Databricks